initialxy/initialxy-frontpoint-scheduler/README.md

+**As of writing, FrontPoint added a Captcha to their login screen, effectively breaking this project.
+While it's still possible to login from alarm.com, I no longer have the enthusiasm to update this project.**

-**DO NOT USE THIS REPO!
+**DO NOT USE THIS PROJECT!
 This is my personal RaspberryPi project.
 It is not meant to be secure nor reliable.**

 ---

 # initialxy-frontpoint-scheduler
 A script that takes actions (disarm, arm stay, arm away) on Frontpoint Security system at scheduled times.
 Despite having all that fancy smart app and whatnot, Frontpoint does not offer a way to simply action at scheduled times, nor does it officially offer HomeKit integration.
-This repo offers a script that uses Frontpoint's web site API to take actions on your home security system.
-Inspirations were drawn from [node-frontpoint](https://github.com/jhurliman/node-frontpoint), though this repo contains an alternate implementation of unofficial Frontpoint API.
+This project offers a script that uses Frontpoint's web site API to take actions on your home security system.
+Inspirations were drawn from [node-frontpoint](https://github.com/jhurliman/node-frontpoint), though this project contains an alternate implementation of unofficial Frontpoint API.
 Big thanks to [node-frontpoint](https://github.com/jhurliman/node-frontpoint) nethertheless.
+In all fairness, it's probably more practical to use a Homebridge plugin, such as [homebridge-node-alarm-dot-com](https://github.com/mkormendy/homebridge-node-alarm-dot-com), this project serves as a learning experience for me.

 # Security Warning